whassan01/SodingAssignment/README.md

 Please go through the assignment.
 As per you given instructions, assignment is web application developed in ASP.NET MVC 5 using Visual Studio 2015.

-Required functionality is in below file:
+Required functionality is in below files:
 ---------------------------------------
 1:  /Models/TaskManager.cs
 2:  /Views/TaskManagers